AlbMej/Online-Loan-Application/README.md

 Unfortunately steps 6 and 7 do not work with my Windows setup.
 Running through a lot of headaches trying to get it to work.

-6. At this point the next step would be to release the image: `heroku container:push web --app albmej-loan-application`
+6. At this point the next step would be to release the image: `heroku container:release web --app albmej-loan-application`
 7. Then `heroku open --app albmej-loan-application` to check out the live app

 ## TODO: